andresporras3423/tic-tac-toe-ruby/README.md

 # HOW TO PLAY

 - Tic tac toe is a game for two players, the game is played in a board of 3 x 3 cells
-- First players use X symbol
+- Each player can fill a cell with their respective symbol
-- The second player uses 0 symbol
+- First player to play always use X symbol and second player use 0 symbol
-- Each player can fill a cell with his/her symbol
+- The two players take turns to fill one cell with his/her symbol
-- the goal of both players is two add his/her symbol in the same row, column or one of the main diagonals
+- The objective of the game is to place three connecting marks, of the same symbol, in a row, a column, or a diagonal
-- the first player who achieves this goal wins the game
+- The first player who achieves this goal wins the game
-- if no empty cell and no players have achieved the goal then the game finish with a draw
+- If no empty cell and no players have achieved the goal then the game finish with a draw

 # INSTRUCTIONS